Parnell Hall (Little Rock, Arkansas)

 Parnell Hall is the central building of the campus of the Arkansas School for the Deaf on West Markham Road in Little Rock, Arkansas.
-It is a large 2 1/2-story Classical Revival building, designed by Francis, J. Erhart and completed in 1931.
+It is a large 2 1/2-story Classical Revival building, designed by Erhart & Eichenbaum and completed in 1931.
 The school has long been the central educational facility for Arkansas's deaf population, with Parnell Hall playing a central role, providing classrooms, administrative facilities, and a large meeting hall.

 The building was listed on the National Register of Historic Places in 2008.